Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 gh repo view -w
 ```

 Select the **Actions** tab, and you should see the workflow running.
-It will take a few minutes to complete, but you can follow the progress in the logs by clicking on the running workflow.
+It will take a few minutes to complete so you can grab a cup of coffee ☕.
+You can follow the progress in the logs by clicking on the running workflow.

 TODO
 ![Screenshot showing GitHub Actions workflow running](./assets/gh-actions.png)